nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 | - | - | - | - | - |
 |  |  |  |  | 1 |

-Also probably not much of a surprise!
+Also probably not much of a surprise.

 __Decimal: 1__